AleksiNummelin/pika_ergom/README.md

 # --- Instructions for use --- #

 Once you have cloned this repository, no futher preparation steps are needed to make your first **pika-ERGOM** run.
-Simply execute
+Simply go to the code directory and execute

-**python code/run.py**
+**python run.py**

 and the model will run an iteration with the run_id "_ctrl_"